cardano-scaling/hydra/docs/use-cases/other/poker-game/index.md

 > A prototypical example of a multi-party state channel.

-We love to explain how Hydra heads work using the analogy of a _poker game_ because it suits pretty well the fundamentals behind the Head protocol.
-A poker game (or any game in general) is a situation with a clear beginning and an end that evolves around a set of agreed-upon rules.
-In the case of a poker game, the monetary component is at the centre; players place bids and exchange money at every step of the game.
-Furthermore, it is comprised of a fixed set of players who have conflicting goals (i.e. win the game), don't fully trust each other but are still willing to collaborate given the agreed set of rules.
+We often use the analogy of a _poker game_ to explain how Hydra heads function, as it closely aligns with the fundamentals of the head protocol.
+A poker game, like any game, has a clear start and end, and progresses according to a set of agreed-upon rules.
+In poker, the monetary component is central; players place bids and exchange money throughout the game.
+Moreover, the game involves a fixed number of players who have conflicting goals (i.e. to win the game), may not fully trust each other, but are willing to cooperate within the established rules.

-:::tip Decentralized randomness & Multi-Party Computation For this use case, we assume that there's a way an agreed-upon way to implement a decentralized poker game with pseudo-randomness or multi-party computation (see, for example [ROYALE by David & al](https://eprint.iacr.org/2018/157)).
-We focus on the state channel aspect of the story for which Hydra heads provide a solution.
+:::tip Decentralized randomness & Multi-Party Computation For this use case, we consider the possibility of implementing a decentralized poker game with pseudo-randomness or multi-party computation (refer to [ROYALE by David & al](https://eprint.iacr.org/2018/157)).
+Our focus here is on the state channel aspect, for which Hydra heads provide a robust solution.
 :::

-In a poker game, every player can embody a Hydra Head member, running its own Hydra node.
-Each participant starts a Head by committing funds to that Head.
-These represent their chips.
-Once the Head is established, participants can begin playing the game by leveraging on-head Plutus contracts.
-Players can instantly process the transfer of funds inside the Head.
-This is a simple scenario where participants mainly send money to one another, mediated by a script (acting as the game dealer, warrants of the rules and good progress of the game).
+In this scenario, each player represents a member of a Hydra head, operating their own Hydra node.
+The game begins with each participant committing funds to the head, which serve as their chips.
+Once the head is active, participants can start the game, utilizing on-head Plutus contracts to facilitate gameplay.
+Players can instantly process fund transfers within the head, with the script acting as the game dealer—ensuring adherence to rules and smooth progression of the game.

 ![](./poker.webp)

-Eventually, the game reaches an end with a well-defined distribution of funds.
-Participants can then play another game or close the Head and write the end result onto the Layer 1.
-The whole game(s) is (are) unknown of the Layer 1.
-Only the final UTxO distribution is.
+Ultimately, the game concludes with a well-defined distribution of funds.
+Participants can choose to play another game or close the head and record the final outcomes on Layer 1.
+The entire gameplay remains opaque to Layer 1; only the ultimate UTXO distribution is known.

-Since the game only involves basic payments and script interactions, it could have been played entirely on the Layer 1, without reaching for a Hydra head.
-However, a Hydra head provides fast-paced transactions for the course of the game and cheap (or even none) fees -- besides the costs needed to establish the Hydra Head.
+While it is technically feasible to conduct this game entirely on Layer 1, using a Hydra head offers significant advantages.
+It enables fast-paced transactions throughout the game and minimizes transaction fees—beyond the initial costs needed to establish the Hydra head.